 These disciples are in the pit of despair.
 When they tell the stranger who joins them “we had hoped he was the one to redeem Israel,” it’s clear that those hopes have been dashed.
 We had hoped … In Greek the imperfect tense indicates continuous action that flows from the past, but it doesn’t tell us if that action is still going on.
 How long had they been hoping?
 However long it had been, the events of the past few days had brought an end to their hoping.
 Hope was behind them, in the imperfect past.

 We like to think in future tense – things will get better, the sun will come up tomorrow, life will go on, even after deep disappointment and even through grief.
-But often, life hands us the imperfect tense: we had hoped …
+But life doesn’t happen in future tense, does it?
+Quite often, life hands us the imperfect tense: we had hoped …

 Maybe you have experienced that kind of deep disappointment.
-Maybe your long held hopes have been dashed.
+Maybe your long-held hopes have been dashed.
 Maybe it is hard for you to recognize that Christ is walking beside you, just as he walked beside two disciples who didn’t recognize him on their way home from Jerusalem.
-Despair can do that.
-It can make us blind to the One who walks with us through our deepest hurt.
+Fear and despair can do that.
+They can make us blind to the One who walks with us through our deepest hurt.

 But resurrection is just as real as dashed hopes.
 Maybe you can’t bring yourself to hope just yet, but know that Jesus died in order to be raised from death, so that you could experience resurrection, too.
 So don’t worry if hope seems a thing of the past for now.
 The risen Christ walks beside you, even if you don’t recognize him.
-And this church is here to help you see him.
+And the people in this church are here to help you see him.

 Richard Swanson. http://www.workingpreacher.org/preaching.aspx?commentary_id=1992